 If applicable, losses on positions comprising the straddle may be deferred until gains are recognized on the remaining position comprising the straddle.

 Example 1: A trader owns 100 shares of AAPL purchased at $120 per share.
 AAPL is currently selling at $150 per share and the trader purchases a protective put at 145.
-The expiration of the put unexercised will not be considered a capital loss.
+The expiration of the put unexercised will not be considered a capital loss because the put is above the basis of the underlying stock and thus, unrecognized gain.
 The loss is deferred and may be taken when the gain on the shares is recognized.

 Example 2: A trader owns 1000 shares of TEVA at $15 per share.
 TEVA is currently priced at $12 per share.
 The trader purchases a protective put for $1 to guard against further losses at a strike price of 10 that expires in July.
 TEVA does not get to $10 per share during the term of the option and the puts expire worthless.
 The trader recognizes a capital loss of $1000 ($1 x 1000 shs)

 The determination of whether the loss is deferred is made at the end of the year.

 Example 3: Assume the same facts as in Example 2, except now TEVA recovers to $20 by year-end.
 The loss is deferred on the expired protective put to the extent of the unrecognized gain in TEVA as of year-end.
 The unrecognized gain in TEVA is $4,000 ($20 - $16 x 1000 shs) and the cost of the protective put was $1,000, therefore, all the loss is deferred.